-However, what is a speed awareness course?
+But, just what are speed awareness courses?
 How much are they?
-And why do the police favour them over handing out fines and points?
-You can find all of the essential information you need below.
+And why do police actually prefer them over dishing out fines and points?

 What is a speed awareness course?

 If you’re ever caught speeding, you would probably expect the police officer to give you points on your driving licence and a fine (usually around £100).
 However, they could also tell you that you’ll need to take part in a speed awareness course.
 These are half-day-long workshops designed to educate you on the importance of driving at a safe speed.

 Why should you attend a speed awareness course?
 Well, studies have proven that they are actually very effective.
 A recent study by Green Flag found that, after taking part in a course, you are between 12% and 23% less likely to break the speed limit again than if you just took the points and fine.

 Speed awareness course cost

 How much a speed awareness course will cost you can vary depending on where you live.
 Usually, the cheapest ones start at around £80, while the most expensive are £100.
 They will never cost more than that.
 This is because the most common fine for a minor speeding offence is exactly £100 – not to mention, unlike with the course, three points on your driving licence.
 And, don’t forget, having points against you like that can increase your car insurance premiums for years to come.